camba1/cdcon21BuildDriver/README.md

 - `TimescaleDB` time series DB used for historical audit data storage
 - `ArangoDB`is a multi-model database used for master data storage
 - `Redis` is used to cache data and reduce number of data requests to other services
-- `Vault` for credentials management when running in Kubernetes

 In terms of the web front end, the stack is as follows: